 The end of the pavement is often the beginning of a good day, all you need is a motor and a six pack of gumption and you’re well on your way!

 For the Above-Par

 Choose from one of four championship golf courses and play a round or two!
 On the north end of the valley is Sunridge Golf and Recreations, where elevation changes make for a challenging and exciting course.
-They even have a 10-lane archery course and bow rentals on site for all-day play.
+With their 3,000 sq ft event space, there’s never been a better time to book your event or wedding at Sunridge during your tee time.
 Genoa Lakes Golf Club boasts two different options, the Ranch and Lakes courses, two miles apart but equally as enjoyable.
 Located at the foot of the Eastern Sierra, rugged mountain views, challenging greens and well-designed terrain is the name of the game at Genoa Lakes.
+(Tip: near the golf course in genoa Nevada, you’ll find the oldest watering hole known as the 19th hole.)
 On the south end of the valley (located in Gardnerville) is Carson Valley Golf.
 Shaded with giant cotton wood trees and kissed by the Carson River, Carson Valley Golf Course was designed for a good time.
 Golf is a year-round activity in Carson Valley and out here we encourage you to indulge in all the forms of celebration when you sink a 20-footer or unleash an epic drive you hope your buddy got on camera.

 For the Thrill Seeker